pokermarian/Test-1/README.md

 Clerk is a developer-first authentication and user management solution.
 It provides pre-built React components and hooks for sign-in, sign-up, user profile, and organization management.
 Clerk is designed to be easy to use and customize, and can be dropped into any application.

-After following the quickstart you'll have learned how to:
+After following the [quickstart](https://clerk.com/docs/quickstarts/express), you'll have learned how to:

 - Install `@clerk/express`
 - Set your Clerk API keys